 RAN4 will introduce network signalling to configure UE to follow either Set 1 or Set 2 RRM requirements.

-- Note: the applicability of Set 1/2 requirements to the FR2 HST scenarios will be captured in the TR.
+Set 1 requirements are developed based on the analysis with Dmin = 10m and Ds = 750m, and the recommended applicable range of Dmin for Set 1 requirement is Dmin <= [30] m.
+For the deployment with a larger Dmin, set 2 requirements are recommended to be configured by the network.

 <<<End of Text Proposal 1>>>